lankydan/corda-multiple-notaries/corda-multiple-notaries-wordpress.md

 [gist https://gist.github.com/lankydan/5b828915c930e29bc1d17f9e1bd772bb /]

 I am sure you can figure out what is going on yourself, but to make myself feel smarter...
-I am going to tell you. `message` represents an input state and `notary` is the Notary that the new transaction will be using.
+I am going to tell you. <code>message</code> represents an input state and <code>notary</code> is the Notary that the new transaction will be using.
 If the Notaries are the same, then the state can be returned as nothing needs to be done to it.
-If they are indeed different, then call `NotaryChangeFlow` which takes in the two arguments passed into the original function.
-This will return a new `StateAndRef` which is then returned from the function.
+If they are indeed different, then call <code>NotaryChangeFlow</code> which takes in the two arguments passed into the original function.
+This will return a new <code>StateAndRef</code> which is then returned from the function.

-The `StateAndRef` returned from this function can then be put into the transaction.
+The <code>StateAndRef</code> returned from this function can then be put into the transaction.

 If you are not sure whether the states being passed into a transaction are from the same Notary, then I suggest sticking to the code in this section.
 Choose a Notary that the transaction will use, whether this is a specific one or one taken from the input states and perform a Notary Change Transaction on any that require it.
 For example, I think code similar to the below would make a generic and robust solution: